inventit/moat-iot-get-started-vagrant/README.md

 ## Change History

+1.0.11 : May 29, 2014

+* Fixes an issue where iidn-cli project is not properly cloned

 1.0.10 : May 28, 2014

 * Fixes an issue where nvm failed to be installed because of a lack of HTTP redirect support